 In the event the sprue brushing is nicked, coarse, not really sitting, it might bring about materials to decay.

-The reason behind this can be that the material is caught in place (until it finally overheats) within a section of the mold that maintains high temperature.
+The reason behind this can be that the material is caught in place (until it finally overheats) within a section of the mold that maintains a high temperature.

 Examine the interior surface area of the sprue bushing.

 Clear away any grazes or other flaws.
-Examine with thin paper to check if the radius of the nozzle is of about (or small compared to) that of the sprue bushing.
+Examine with thin paper to check if the radius of the nozzle is about (or small compared to) that of the sprue bushing.

 - Burnt Materials Due to Inappropriate Ventilation

-Incorrectly venting areas appear with a white ashing around the mold steel or the charring of the material.
+Incorrectly venting areas appear with white ashing around the mold steel or the charring of the material.